-When you pour a lot of work into your education, you want to make sure that you do so at the best place.
-International students understandably turn to rankings to find the top German university.
-However, before you do that, you have to decide which ranking reflects most accurately what you expect from a good university.
-This article helps you to navigate through the landscape of university rankings and introduces you to different factors to consider when including rankings in your decision-making process on where to study in Germany.
+If you are going to invest a lot of time and effort in your education, you want to make sure you are doing it in the best place.
+International students understandably turn to rankings to help them find the best German university.
+But before you do, you need to decide which rankings best reflect what you are looking for in a good university.
+This article will help you navigate the landscape of university rankings and introduce you to different factors to consider when including rankings in your decision-making process about where to study in Germany.

-The 4 Top international rankings: Shanghai, THE, QS and Webometrics
+The 4 Major International University Rankings: Shanghai, THE, QS, and Webometrics

 Table: Comparison of Worldwide University Rankings